-3 Things You Can Do to Fast-Track Your Workout Results
+How Progressive Overload Training Can Fast-Track Your Workout Results

 Developing a regular workout schedule is a challenge.
-But once you've got that on lock?
-You'll want to ensure you're getting the most out of your sweat sessions.
+Once you've got that on lock, you'll want to ensure you're getting the most out of your sweat sessions.
 But if you just show up to the gym and autopilot through some moves, you're probably not optimizing your time — and you likely won't see progress.
-(Related: How to Work Out Less and See Better Results)

-There's just one thing that stands in the way.
-Meet: progressive overload.
-Though it might sound like a super-technical term, progressive overload is a pretty basic strength and conditioning concept that's easy to incorporate into your workouts — and the benefits are real.
+It might sound like a super-technical term, but progressive overload is a pretty basic strength and conditioning concept that's easy to incorporate into your workouts — and the benefits are real.
 Here, fitness pros spell out exactly what progressive overload training is and how it can help prevent fitness plateaus.

 "The concept is fairly intuitive because as exercises get easier, you tend to make them harder by going faster or slower, doing more weight, or doing more repetitions," says Lobert.
 "Progressive overload is that exact idea, in a more planned and specific fashion."
 (Need help with the planning part?
 This is how to build the perfect circuit training workout.)

 If you're not already doing this, there's a pretty convincing reason why you should: "Progressive overload is necessary to continue to see improvements," says Lobert.
 "As you train longer, you will need to continue to progress your workouts in order to see results.
 Doing the same thing over and over will not create the changes you wish to see in your body or your performance."
-Basically, it keeps you from hitting a plateau.
-(Also see: Why Some People Have an Easier Time Toning Their Muscles)
+Basically, progressive overload training keeps you from hitting a plateau.

 So there you have it.
-If you want to look and perform better, you'll need progressive overload.
+If you want to look and perform better, you'll need progressive overload training.
 Luckily, there are several ways to get started.
 (BTW, cross-training can also keep your body guessing.)

 1. Add resistance.